NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatgpt-case-study-emel-hassen.md

 ## Getting Started

 To get started you simply go to the offical page of ChatGPT by OpenAI [ChatGPT](https://chat.openai.com/).
 You chose a plan and login with your users.
-Then you can now start using the engine by engaging with a chat.
+You can then start using the engine by engaging with a chat.
+There are countless YouTube videos and tutorials on how to best use this as a developer tool that I believe are useful to have a look at for inspiration.

 ## Conclusion